How the Worker Protection Act 2023 will change workplace safety

-The Worker Protection Act 2023, coming into effect in October 2024, puts new responsibilities on employers to actively prevent sexual harassment at work.
-Organisations must take reasonable steps, from regular training to implementing anonymous reporting systems, or risk increased compensation claims.
+The UK Worker Protection Act 2023, coming into effect in October 2024, puts new responsibilities on employers to actively prevent sexual harassment at work.
+Organisations in the UK must take reasonable steps, from regular training to implementing anonymous reporting systems, or risk increased compensation claims.
 Discover how your business can stay compliant and foster a safer workplace.

 Lamia Mela